danieleongari/picoGPT/README.md

 ## Daniele's Fork

-My version add extreme verbosity to the code, to make it easier to understand it numerical operations.
+My version adds extreme verbosity to the code, to make it easier to understand its numerical operations.

 ```bash
 python gpt2_verbose.py "Alan Turing theorized that computers would one day become"